 We’re often asked if they release accidentally.
 We’re happy to report, we’ve never seen or heard of this happening.
 To release them, you have to apply significant pressure to both sides — simultaneously.
 It’s virtually impossible for them to release unintentionally.

-We’ve found them to be small, strong (check out our strength test) and reliable, but don’t just our work for it — They have a 4.7 rating on Amazon with 250+ reviews.
+We’ve found them to be small, strong (check out our strength test) and reliable, but don’t just take our word for it — They have a 4.6 rating on Amazon with 250+ reviews.

-When I got my first mirrorless camera, I was all too happy to ditch my bloated DSLR.
+When I got my first mirrorless camera, a Fujifilm X-Pro1, I was excited to ditch my bloated DSLR.
 For the first time in years, I had a reasonably-sized camera with truly professional image quality — and I was excited to pair it with the exact right strap.

 …except it wasn’t.